15+ Slack Tips and Tricks You Should Know

-Although you can move around messages, channels, or workspaces, by clicking through the shortcuts pane on the left pane, there is a quick and efficient way to do this to save yourself a few clicks.
-For this, from anywhere in the workspace, hit the Command + K or Ctrl + K shortcut and enter the name of the workspace, channel, or thread that you want to go to, and hit enter.
+Although you can move around messages, channels, or workspaces by clicking through the shortcuts pane on the left pane, there is a quick and efficient way to do this to save yourself a few clicks.
+For this, from anywhere in the workspace, hit the command + K or Ctrl + K shortcut and enter the name of the workspace, channel, or thread that you want to go to, and hit return / Enter.

 14. Power search

 In general, when it comes to performing a search on Slack, most users tap the search box and enter their queries.
-While that works for casual searches, it fails to offer results when you go with complex deep-rooted queries.
-So, for such instances, there are a few hidden key-modifies in Slack that give you the option to modify your search based on things like time/day/date, channels, type, and more.
+While this works for casual searches, it fails to offer results when you request complex deep-rooted queries.
+So, for such instances, there are a few hidden key-modifies in Slack that give you the option to modify your search based on things like time/day/date, channels, type, and more, and get a response for your query.
 Some of these essential ones include –

-- from: [name of user] or to: [name of user] — to find relevant messages from/to a particular team member
+- from: [name of Slack user] or to: [name of Slack user] — to find relevant messages from/to a particular team member

 - in: [channel name] — to restrict search to a particular channel